lt2710/Bank-Marketing-Machine-Learning/TCC_pet_project/README.md

-# 14WesTech_TCC
+# 14 Westech Visualization report
-Working repo for data science work at the Agora.
+A small directory extending from working repo for data science work at the Agora for demonstration purpose.

 Deliverable: an automized visualization report on factors impacting retention and performance of employees in two international call centers